Inbound and outbound describe two fundamentally different approaches to marketing. Here we take an in-depth look at the key differences.

 Marketing automation software isn't strictly required to implement the inbound approach to marketing.
 It can, however, help you do so at speed and with a, crucial, data-driven view.

-Marketing automation is the technology which can connect data from all marketing channels with customer records in your CRM, allowing for a true buyer-centric, multi-channel approach within which analysis and continuous improvement is possible.
+Marketing automation is the technology that can connect data from all marketing channels with customer records in your CRM, allowing for a true buyer-centric, multi-channel approach within which analysis and continuous improvement is possible.

 So while the use of marketing automation may not be mandatory, we believe it is a necessity if you are to see the benefits of inbound within a reasonable timeframe and budget.